groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 where `Di` is the space needed for the repository `Di`.
 As there can temporarily be two copies of the repository additional space is needed, `max(D1, D2, ..., Dn)` additional disk is needed.
-The installation of the DSAS of Docker runs form a uncompressed copy of the ISO image, where the other cases was a copy the the DSAS compressed ISO only.
+The installation of the DSAS of Docker runs from a uncompressed copy of the ISO image, where the other cases was a copy the the DSAS compressed ISO only.

 The Windows "Patch Tuesday" updates are often a hundred or so megabytes, so we multiply